Just about all of us have had something delivered online now. But for some reason, that trip to the fly shop is still something we hang on to.

 Educate fly anglers with captivating tips, advice, stories, and news that lead them to discover and explore all corners of fly fishing.
 Help others discover the outdoors, support our youth, aid our veterans, and inspire adventure.

-Essentially, they are a monthly fly club and online fly shop from Pennsylvania that provides top quality flies, tips and stickers each month.
+Essentially, they are a monthly fly club and online fly shop from Pennsylvania that provides top quality flies, tips and stickers monthly.

-The Fly Crate donates flies and is committed to donating 2% of all subscription box sales to help rehabilitate disabled veterans through their partnership with Project Healing Waters, Inc.
+The company donates flies and is committed to donating 2% of all subscription box sales to help rehabilitate disabled veterans through their partnership with Project Healing Waters, Inc.

 How Does It Work?